Read Time: 5 minutes

 The protagonist is the lifeblood of your story.

-As your central character, the protagonist’s journey, growth, and transformation must captivate the audience and drive the story forward.
-But crafting a complex hero with clear motivations and an engaging backstory can be a challenge for many writers.
+As your central character, they must captivate audiences and drive the narrative through their journey and growth.
+Yet many writers struggle to craft a complex hero with clear motivations and an engaging backstory.

-In this article, I’ll explore how to overcome common pitfalls when creating a flat or underdeveloped protagonist.
-Then I’ll provide insights and examples from novels and films to help you bring depth and nuance to your story’s leading character.
+In this article, we’ll tackle common pitfalls that lead to flat or underdeveloped protagonists.
+Through examples from popular stories and practical chatbot prompts, you’ll learn how to add depth and nuance to your leading character.

 A shallow protagonist will ruin your story’s potential.

-Weak heroes result in a lack of emotional connection between the audience and the character’s journey, inevitably hurting the plot and overall narrative.
+Flat heroes result in a lack of emotional connection between the audience and the character’s journey, inevitably hurting your plot and overall narrative.

-In “John Carter,” the protagonist, John Carter, is a former Confederate Army captain transported to Mars, where he becomes involved in conflict between Martian species.
+In Disney’s 2012 film “John Carter,” the protagonist, John Carter, is a former Confederate Army captain transported to Mars, where he becomes involved in a conflict between Martian species.
 Although his personal survival is at stake, the audience never fully invests in his journey.
+(At least that’s what the box office receipts seem to reveal.)

 This lack of investment stems from poor exploration of his internal struggles and backstory.
 Going deeper into John Carter’s past and strengthening his connections with supporting characters would have made his transformation more impactful and emotionally appealing.